James Wallace (businessman): Convictions for sex offences

-Wallace was found guilty in 2021 of three charges of indecently assaulting three men and two charges of attempting to dissuade a witness by offering a bribe for the 2016 victim to drop his claims.
+In 2021, Wallace was found guilty of three charges of indecently assaulting three men and two charges of attempting to dissuade a witness by offering a bribe for the 2016 victim to drop his claims.
+The assaults took place in 2000 or 2001, in 2008, and in 2016 at Wallace's Epsom home, Rannoch House.
 He was imprisoned for two years and four months.

-The assaults took place in 2000 or 2001, in 2008, and in 2016 at Wallace's Epsom home, Rannoch House.

 Wallace and others made multiple attempts to convince one of the men to drop his complaint.
 Associates of Wallace, Jevan Goulter and Alison Edmonds, flew to the Gold Coast in 2017 and offered the man work contracts if he came back to New Zealand and withdrew his police statement.
 Dancer and arts producer Mika X was also involved in the attempt to convince the complainant to drop the complaint, providing a draft contract promising work in the United States.

 Goulter and Edmonds were granted immunity from prosecution in return for evidence given against Wallace.
 Mika X pleaded two counts of attempting to pervert the course of justice, and was sentenced to 11 months home detention.

 Wallace first faced trial in 2019, but that trial was aborted.
 He was found guilty at a subsequent trial in 2021.
-Wallace initially received name suppression.
-Media entities Stuff and NZME had Wallace's name suppression revoked on the morning of his first trial in 2019.
+Wallace initially received name suppression until media entities Stuff and NZME had Wallace's name suppression revoked on the morning of his first trial in 2019.
 However, Wallace appealed this, and his name could not be revealed while these appeals were being heard.

-In June 2023, Wallace's final right to appeal was dismissed by New Zealand's Supreme Court and his name and convictions were made public.
+In June 2023, Wallace's final right to appeal was dismissed by the Supreme Court of New Zealand and his name and convictions were made public.
+The following week, musician and bar owner Dudley Benson gave interviews to the New Zealand Herald and 1News about his own experience at Rannoch House in 2008, that he had subsequently come forward to report to police.
+Benson accused the New Zealand arts community of "enabling the offending".

 In November 2023, the New Zealand Parole Board decided to parole Wallace from 10 December 2023.